gleeman2/Graph-RRD/README.md

 5. Nice to have - Low maintenance and easy to use/configure
 6. Nice to have – Support(paid or free) from vendor to modify pull scripts or add new arrays.

 There was no one app out there to full all the criteria, but we came close anough with using stor2rrd, Grafana and Graphite.
 The rest of the readme covers the lessosn learned and the end results that is my current working solution.
+This document will be focused around INFINIDAT.